howardmann/simple_slider/README.md

 ```

 #### Call slider plugin in JavaScript file
 Select the jQuery container element and call .slider() to initialize.
-Slider function takes one argument, being the image sliding interval in milliseconds.
+Slider function takes one argument, being the image sliding interval in milliseconds:

 ```javascript
 $(document).ready(function(){